Close sites icon close

 Forcibly displaced people worldwide

-at end-2024 as a result of persecution, conflict, violence, human rights violations or events seriously disturbing public order.
+Forcibly displaced people worldwide at end-2025 as a result of persecution, conflict, violence, human rights violations or events seriously disturbing public order.

 are asylum-seekers